No-Deductible Health Insurance: What You Need To Know

 The higher cost of a no-deductible plan is worth it when you need ongoing or expensive care.
 The plan will help you save money overall because you'll have lower medical bills.

-Choose a no-deductible plan with Gold or Platinum level of coverage because you'll start saving right away and will continue to save throughout your treatment.
+Choose a no-deductible plan with a Gold or Platinum level of coverage because you'll start saving right away and will continue to save throughout your treatment.

 • Make your costs more predictable

-Because a no-deductible plan's benefits begin right away, they can help you avoid high medical bills from an illness or injury.
+Because a no-deductible plan's benefits begin right away, it can help you avoid high medical bills from an illness or injury.
 By paying more for the plan, you can avoid paying full price for medical care before reaching the plan's deductible.

 A no-deductible Bronze or Silver plan will give you the right level of coverage for typical medical needs.